l0go/haxeget/README.md

 The *easier* way to install and manage Haxe compiler versions

 ## Installation
-The easiest way to install is to use the meta-installer with this one command
+On macOS and Linux, the easiest way to install is to use the meta-installer with this one command
 ```sh
 curl --proto '=https' --tlsv1.2 -sSf https://raw.githubusercontent.com/l0go/haxeget/main/meta-install.sh | bash
 ```

-The second easiest way is to use cargo
+On Windows and other platforms, you can download the executable from the [releases tab](https://github.com/l0go/haxeget/releases) and add it to your path, or you can install via cargo with the following command.
 ```sh
 cargo install haxeget
 ```

-Third easiest way coming soon :eyes:

 ## Usage
 ```sh